Santhoshyad/QRCodeScanner/README.md

 # QRCodeScanner
-I developed a Scanner using React JS
+A Scanner using React JS